 The group is also working with Walking for Health, a national programme which aims to creates a network of primary care led walking groups.
 Patients can self-refer or be referred by a social prescribing group. www.walkingforhealth.org.uk

-We are developing a leaflet about Green Social Prescribing and local nature-based resources.
+We have developed a leaflet about Green Social Prescribing and local nature-based resources.

 We coordinate our work with the national Greener Practice Clinical Care group.